Daunte Wright's parents forced to grieve in the spotlight

 After he died, Wright's criminal history became fuel for online commentators who said his death was his fault.
 If only he had complied.

-For his family, he was more than the summary of his mistakes.
+For his family, he was more than the sum of his mistakes.
 They've heard the people who judged their son.
 They've seen the vilification online.

 "My son did no crime that was punishable by death," Katie Wright said.